BarWanunu/Arkanoid-game/README.md

 Controls

--> : Left Arrow: Move the paddle to the left.
+-> : Left Arrow: Move the paddle e to the left.

 <- : Right Arrow: Move the paddle to the right.